WOMEN'S & MEN'S TENNIS

 The combined singles & doubles points total 6 highest ranked players will be "All-Conference First Team" members.
 The next 6 highest ranked players will be "All-Conference Second Team" members.
 The next 6 highest ranked players will be "All-Conference Third Team" members.

-To be considered for all-conference in tennis, a student-athlete must play a minimum of 60% of conference matches.
-In any case of point total ties between players, 1) the all-conference vote would go to the higher seeded player; 2) the higher seeded conference tournament team ranking.
-Highest point total individual will be the Player of the Year, highest point total individual TRUE freshmen will be Freshman of the Year, Regular Season Champion will be Coach of the Year.
-For conference matches that were cancelled and didn't get made-up/played, each team will use the exact lineup of their previous match (one should use the same lineup & order as the match that was played before the original non-played match date) line-up in order to calculate exactly HALVE of the possible match point totals to be included (Halve of the points go to one conference team and halve of the points go to the other conference team 2/21/17).
+To be considered for All-Conference in tennis, a student-athlete must play a minimum of 60% of conference matches.
+In any case of point total ties between players, the all-conference vote would go to the a) winner of the head-to-head result; b) higher seeded player on their team; c) the higher seeded conference tournament team ranking 1/18.
+Highest point total individual will be the Player of the Year, highest point total individual freshman will be Freshman of the Year, Regular Season Champion will be Coach of the Year.
+For conference matches that were cancelled and didn't get made-up/played, each team will use the exact lineup of their previous CONFERENCE match (one should use the same lineup & order as the conference match that was played before the original non-played match date) line-up in order to calculate exactly HALVE of the possible match point totals to be included (Halve of the points go to one conference team and halve of the points go to the other conference team 2/21/17).
 Coaches are required to send in the "Points Total" document every two weeks (every other Monday by 12 Noon), so everyone can stay up-to-date, and all are on the same page.
 Coaches are also responsible for correct information for point totals for each player.
 The final "Points Total" document will be used as the nomination document for the All-Conference nomination.
-That final "Points Total" doc will be due the Sunday evening by 5PM prior to the conference tournament start and redistributed the next day/Monday to coaches.
+That final "Points Total" doc will be due the Sunday evening by 3PM prior to the conference tournament start and redistributed the next day/Monday to coaches.
 A required All-Conference coaches teleconference call will be the next day/Tuesday prior to the conference tournament start.
 All rescheduled/makeup matches after the Sunday due date (Monday matches) are in risk of not being included in the final "Points Total" document if not resubmitted by the coaches.
 Those can be discussed within the coaches group on the required conference call along with any other issues or special circumstances (injury, academic requirement) which might change the results of the awards.

-Student Sportsmanship Pledge Form & Link (Reminder to be signed by each student athlete during preseason and filed in schools athletic department)
+Student-Athlete Pledge of Sportsmanship Form (Reminder to be signed by each student-athlete during preseason and filed in each institution’s athletics department.)